khakhalin/notes/keywords/confusion.md

 $\displaystyle F = 2\frac{precision \cdot recall}{precision+recall} = (\text{mean}(precision^{-1},recall^{-1}))^{-1}$

-Note that while recall is strictly a measure of the model (class imbalance doesn't affect it), precision is not (it goes down as the share of TP decreases, as most positives become FP).
-Which means that F1 score also is not, strictly speaking, a measure of the quality of the model, but rather, a score for the performance of a given model on a given dataset.
+Note that while recall is strictly a measure of the model (class imbalance doesn't affect it), precision is not, and depends on the testing data: precision goes down as the share of TP decreases, as with the number of out-of-class points increasing, most positives become FP.
+It means that F1 score also is not, strictly speaking, a measure of the quality of the model, but rather, a way to score the performance of a given model on a given dataset.

 * An better approach: [[ROC]] (and the related measure of AUC)
 * Another option: [[youdens-j]] (also includes )